eth-protocol-fellows/protocol-studies/docs/wiki/Cryptography/elliptic-curve-cryptography.md

 | The generator point, $G$.             | (174, 487)      |
 | The order of the subgroup, $n$.       | 1057            |

+Importantly, Bob is confident that the public key $P = (858, 832)$ actually belongs to Alice.

 ## Signing

 Alice intends to sign the message **"Send $1 million"**, by following the steps: